dagbdagb/ipam2lnms/README.md

-This reason this script (ipam2lnms) exists, is the lack of native support for phpIPAM in LibreNMS.
+The reason this script (ipam2lnms) exists, is the lack of native support for phpIPAM in LibreNMS.
 Combined with the fact that I know just enough python and SQL to be dangerous, and could not find the motivation to learn enough php and LibreNMS to fix said integration myself.